MinjaeKIM753/ClaudeComputerUseBeta-Win64/README.md

 Beta trial code for the **Claude 3.5 Sonnet Computer Use (Beta) on __Win64__**.

-⚠️ **WARNING**: It is HIGHLY RECOMMENDED to run this application in a virtual machine environment for security and isolation purposes.
-Running this on your local machine directly carries potential security risks.
+ ⚠️ [!Warning]: Please use this script with caution.

-As noted in the [Anthropic Computer Use (Beta) Documentation](https://docs.anthropic.com/en/docs/build-with-claude/computer-use), it is recommended that the Computer Use be run in Virtual Machines.
+As noted in the [Anthropic Computer Use (Beta) Documentation](https://docs.anthropic.com/en/docs/build-with-claude/computer-use), it is recommended that the Computer Use to be ran on Virtual Machines.

 For Docker based Computer Use (Beta), please visit [Anthropic Computer Use (Beta)](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo).

-Participation is welcomed.
-Currently facing many issues with calibration of the awaiting time for the actions to complete and the accuracy of the goal recognition.
+For Macos Demo Computer Use, please visit [PallavAg's Repo](https://github.com/PallavAg/claude-computer-use-macos/tree/main).

+Any participation is welcome, please let me know if there are issues or advices.

 ## Installation and Setup